 Response accuracies in matching imitations to seed sounds were fit by a generalized linear mixed-effects model predicting match accuracy as different from chance (25%) based on the type of question being answered (True seed, Category match, Specific match) and the generation of the imitation.
 Question types were contrast coded using Category match questions as the baseline condition in comparison to the other two question types each containing the actual seed that generated the imitation as one of the choices.
 The model included random intercepts for participant, and random slopes and intercepts for seed sounds nested within categories.

-Accuracy in matching imitations to seed sounds was above chance for all question types for the first generation of imitations, b = 1.65 (SE = 0.14) log-odds, odds = 0.50, z = 11.58, p < 0.001, and decreased steadily over generations, b = -0.16 (SE = 0.04) log-odds, z = -3.72, p < 0.001.
+Accuracy in matching first generation imitations to seed sounds was above chance for all question types, b = 1.65 (SE = 0.14) log-odds, odds = 0.50, z = 11.58, p < 0.001, and decreased steadily over generations, b = -0.16 (SE = 0.04) log-odds, z = -3.72, p < 0.001.
 We then tested whether this increase in difficulty was constant across the three types of questions or if some question types became more difficult than others.
 The results are shown in Fig. 5A.
 Performance decreased over generations more rapidly for questions requiring a within-category distinction than for between-category questions, b = -0.08 (SE = 0.03) log-odds, z = -2.68, p = 0.007, suggesting that between-category information was more resistant to loss through repeated imitation.

 An alternative explanation for this result is that the within-category match questions are simply more difficult because the sounds provided as choices are more acoustically similar to one another than the between-category questions, and therefore, performance might be expected to drop off more rapidly with repeated imitation for these more difficult questions.
+Questions requiring a within-category distinction were indeed more difficult than questions requiring a between-category distinction.
+If the differences between question types were entirely attributable to the acoustic distance between the distractors in each question, we would expect performance in both between-category question types (true seed and category match) to be equally affected by generational decay.
 However, performance also decreased for the easiest type of question where the correct answer was the actual seed generating the imitation (True seed questions; see Fig. 4); the advantage of having the true seed among between-category distractors decreased over generations, b = -0.07 (SE = 0.02) log-odds, z = -2.77, p = 0.006.
-The observed increase in the “category advantage” (i.e., the advantage of having between-category distractors) combined with a decrease in the "true seed advantage" (the advantage of having the actual seed among the choices), shows that the changes induced by repeated imitation caused the imitations to lose some of properties that linked the earlier imitations to the specific sound that motivated them, while nevertheless preserving a more abstract category-based resemblance.
+Post-hoc analyses revealed that this decrease in the “true seed advantage” was not dependent on the presence of the low accuracy responses to specific match questions, and the results held when these questions were excluded, b = -0.08 (SE = 0.03) log-odds, z = -3.10, p = 0.002.
+The observed decrease in the “true seed advantage” (the advantage of having the actual seed among the choices) combined with the increase in the “category advantage” (i.e., the advantage of having between-category distractors) shows that the changes induced by repeated imitation caused the imitations to lose some of properties that linked the earlier imitations to the specific sound that motivated them, while nevertheless preserving a more abstract category-based resemblance.

 Transcriptions retained information about seed sources